SambaranRepo/Object-Detection/README.md

 Accuracy of algorithm on the dataset is : 96.153846%

 ## Results
 We were able to achieve an accuracy of 92.30% using LogisticRegression and 96.15% using the Deep Learning Network.
-Below we attach a comparison of some results obtained using the two methods.
+Below we attach a comparison of some results obtained using the two methods. <br>
 ||Logistic Regression||                 ||Convolutional Network||

 <p float="left">